Which place is cheaper, Saint Augustine or Daytona Beach?

 When we compare the travel costs of actual travelers between Daytona Beach and Saint Augustine, we can see that Daytona Beach is more expensive.
 And not only is Saint Augustine much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Saint Augustine would let you spend less money overall.
 Or, you could decide to spend more money in Saint Augustine and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Daytona Beach would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Daytona Beach than you might in Saint Augustine.

-Daytona Beach is bigger, and its population is about 5.3 times larger than the population of Saint Augustine.
-When comparing the population of Daytona Beach vs. Saint Augustine, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Daytona Beach has a larger population, and is about 5 times larger than the population of Saint Augustine.
+When comparing the sizes of Daytona Beach and Saint Augustine, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.